indimail/indimail-virtualdomains/.github/README-indimail.md

 echo 1 > DISABLE_DIGEST_MD5
 ```

-Once you have enabled authentication methods, you can use toolks like swak(1), gsasl(1) to test the method.
+Once you have enabled authentication methods, you can use tools like swak(1), gsasl(1) to test the method.
 Few examples are given below.

 ```
 $ gsasl --no-cb -d --hostname=argos.indimail.org --x509-ca-file="" -a manny@example.com --password supersecret --mechanism SCRAM-SHA-256 --smtp --connect argos:587